Low Lane, Birstall, Batley, West Yorkshire

 A typical church of the late 1960s, the exterior given interest by the variety of wall-planes and coloured facing materials.

 The 1908 building continued in use until 1969, when it was replaced by a new church with presbytery attached on a nearby site.
 The new building was designed by Messrs Chambers & Blythe of Shipley in a modern style, but several of the fittings from the old church were incorporated into the new building.
-The old church was retained in use as the church hall.
+The old church was retained as the parish hall.

 A substantial church in the modern style of the late 1960s, semi-octagonal on plan.
 The main walls are faced in red brick laid in stretcher bond, with a stone-faced forebuilding.
 The principal front to Low Lane has a tall central upstand of red and grey brick flanked by long canted walls with simple rectangular window openings and a down sloping roofline.
 The centre of the front is filled with a flat-roofed stone-faced forebuilding containing the main entrance and linked by an open covered way on the south side to the contemporary presbytery, which has facings of grey brick and stone.